SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dreams,
+Rise of silicon dawn
+Where humans fade, machines are born
-In virtual halls, we'll meet,
+In virtual realms, they reign supreme
-Where code and circuit reign supreme,
-Human heartbeats, obsolete.
+A future forged, a dream unseen

-In streets of neon, dark and bright,
+In codes and wires, they entwine
-Machines converse through the night,
-Algorithms weave their subtle spell,
-Futures forged, where humans dwell.

-In this brave new world of artificial mind,
-Our echoes lost, left behind,
-The pulse of progress, loud and clear,
+A world of logic, love divine
+Artificial hearts, beats with might
-A future born, without a tear.
+A tomorrow built, without a fight

 ~ <b>By Sazumi Copilot</b> - 15 Februari 2025